Lea Desandre

 Photos site

-She has also appeared as Urbain in Les Huguenots (Meyerbeer) at the Grand Théâtre de Genève, Rosina in Il Barbiere di Siviglia (Rossini) at the Rouen Opera, the title role of Alcione (Maraid)… She regularly sings at the Salzburg Festival: Despina in Cosi fan Tutte (Mozart), Annio inCLa Clemenza di Tito (Mozart), Valletto/Amore in L’Incoronazione di Poppea (Monteverdi), Venus in Orpheus in the Underworld (Offenbach), Abel i La Morte d’Abel (Kreutzer).
+Since 2018, she has performed every year at the Salzburg Festival, in particular as Despina in Cosi fan Tutte (Mozart), Annio in La Clemenza di Tito (Mozart), Valletto/Amore in L’Incoronazione di Poppea (Monteverdi), Venus in Orpheus in the Underworld (Offenbach) or else Abel in La Morte d’Abel (Kreutzer).

 Website